 The Rua Augusta Arch is also five minutes away and, continuing on for another five or ten minutes will take you on to foodie fave Time Out Market.

-After a long day seeing the sights, the hotel has a spa area with hot tub, steam room and plunge pool providing the ultimate relaxation.
+After a long day seeing the sights, the Lisboa Pessoa Boutique Hotel has a spa area with hot tub, steam room and plunge pool providing the ultimate relaxation.

 There is also a gym area for those looking to burn off the indulgent pasteis de nata!